 Environmental Management Plan (EMP) is the key to ensure effective implementation of environmental safeguard measures during different stage of the project.
 The project specific EMP has been formulated for mitigating and offsetting the anticipated adverse impacts arising out of the project activities.
-The EMP also includes provision of environmental enhancement of the proposed project road.
-The Environmental Management Plan includes implementation Framework, supervision, monitoring and reporting requirements.
+The EMP also includes provision of environmental enhancement measures.
+The Environmental Management Plan includes implementation Framework, budget, supervision, monitoring and reporting requirements.
 Based on identified potential environmental impacts due to the projects, a Environmental Management Action plan has been develop for implementing the mitigation measures at different locations as well as different stages of the project.
-The institutional responsibility and timeframe have also been established in the EMP.
+The institutional responsibility, timeframe and institutional capacity building measures and grievance redress mechanism have also been included in the EMP.
+Additional plans like Borrow Area management, Plant site management, quarry management, campsite management and plantation scheme are also included in EMP.